Æon Flux: Style

 Chung describes the style of the show as "academic": "I was interested in experimenting with visual narrative, telling a story without dialogue and also trying to create a style of telling a story with animation that wasn't influenced by the usual kinds of things that you see." Æon Flux depicts graphic violence and sexuality, including fetishism and domination.
 The featurette Investigation: The History of Æon Flux (included on the 2005 DVD release) notes that Peter Chung had worked on Rugrats prior to Æon Flux, and had become extremely frustrated by the limitations of the characters.
 Chung says the visual style was influenced by Hergé, ligne claire, Egon Schiele, and Moebius.

-With the exceptions of the exclamation "No!" in the pilot and the single word "plop" in the episode "Leisure," all of the short episodes are completely devoid of intelligible speech.
+With the exceptions of the exclamation "No!" in the pilot and the single word "plop" in the episode "Leisure", all of the short episodes are completely devoid of intelligible speech.
 Instead, the sound track employs a variety of sound effects, including sounds such as laughter, grunts, and sighs.
 It would not be until the beginning of Season 3 that dialogue would be used much more extensively.

 Music

 The music and sound design for the original television series was created by Drew Neumann, who also created music for Aaahh!!!
 Real Monsters and The Grim Adventures of Billy & Mandy.
 Peter Stone (of Xorcist) served as assistant sound editor for the original MTV series.

-The music was later compiled on the album Eye Spy, Ears Only Confidential.
+The music was later released on CD by Klasky Csupo's record label, Tone Casualties, titled Eye Spy – Ears Only: Confidential.
 The initials "AF" were used on song titles and in the credits to replace the words "Æon Flux" due to the lack of licensing permissions from MTV.
-The album includes two discs worth of material from the series as well as the canceled original (1995) PC and PlayStation video game.
+The album includes two discs worth of material from the series as well as the canceled original (1995) video game.

+An abbreviated edition of the album's first disc, titled Æon Flux: Music from the Animated Series, was included as a bonus with the 2005 DVD set at Best Buy.
+This edition included 11 pieces of score, with dialogue snippets featuring Æon and Trevor interspersed as standalone tracks.

 Neumann self-released an expanded, remastered version of the album, retitled Eye Spy: Declassified, Freedom of Information Act, as a digital download in 2010, with new artwork by Peter Chung and a previously unreleased third volume of music.

-Another CD, Æon Flux: Music from the Animated Series, was included as a bonus with certain editions of the 2005 series compilation DVD, including 11 songs from the show, with dialogue snippets featuring Æon and Trevor in between the songs as standalone tracks.
+This edition was reissued by Waxwork Records on vinyl, digital download, and streaming on February 17, 2023, and on CD the following April, as Æon Flux: Original Soundtrack.

 A soundtrack to the live action film was composed by Graeme Revell.